KelvinTegelaar/CIPP/docs/user/updating/index.md

 ---

 :::caution Manual vs Automatic Updating
-Note that the frontend updates automatically once you have done "Fetch & Merge" from GitHub, however the CIPP-API requires you to press a button on the resource in Azure itself.
+Note that the frontend updates automatically once you have done "Sync" from GitHub, however the CIPP-API requires you to press a button on the resource in Azure itself.
 If you have a hosted version of CIPP, updates are deployed automatically.

 :::